 The fact that no one in your dad’s family wants to talk about the payments leads me to believe that they know something is fishy.

 There are folks on these forums that know how to get information and hopefully someone will chime in here.
-I wish I could help you but I'm in TX and here, property records for `almost` every county are online.
-Don't know if the same is true for ND.
+I wish I could help you but I’m in Texas and here, property records for almost every County are online.
+Don’t know if the same is true for North Dakota.

 If you cannot find the property records online, then use the net and get the courthouse number.
 Good luck to you.